smir3/15.-MechaCar_Statistical_Analysis/README.md

 Also, the linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
 Considering the relatively high r-squared value, the multiple regression model does predict mpg of MechaCar prototypes effectively.

-Deliverable 2:
+## Summary Statistics on Suspension Coils

 ![](Images/total%20summary.png)

+The variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.

 ![](Images/Summary%20by%20lot.png)

-With the understanding that the design specifications for the MechaCar suspension coils mandate that the variance of the suspension coils cannot exceed 100 pounds per square inch (PSI) .

-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

-When looking at the entire population of the production lot, the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.

-Similarly, but significantly more consistent, Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
-However, it is Lot 3 that is showing much larger variance in performance and consistency, with a variance of 170.29.
-It is Lot 3 that is disproportionately causing the variance at the full lot level.
+Lot 1 and Lot 2 are well within the 100 PSI variance requirement with variances of 0.98 and 7.47 respectively.
+However, Lot 3 has a variance of 170.29 which is much larger.
+A high variance value indicates that the spread of the distribution data is farther from the mean, and so future observations for Lot 3 are less likey to continue following the trend of this data.

-Standard deviation is one of the key methods that analysts, portfolio managers, and advisors use to determine risk.
-When the group of numbers is closer to the mean, the investment is less risky; when the group of numbers is further from the mean, the investment is of greater risk to a potential purchaser.

-Securities that are close to their means are seen as less risky, as they are more likely to continue behaving as such.
-Securities with large trading ranges that tend to spike or change direction are riskier.
-In investing, risk in itself is not a bad thing, as the riskier the security, the greater potential for a payout.

 Deliverable 3: